Three Top Dictating Tips for Medical Professionals who Outsource their Transcription

 - Remembering to say “End of Dictation”.

 These are all great practices to employ when dictating.
-However, there are a few key dictation practices which are specific to professional dictators who outsource their transcription needs to professional transcription companies, such as Pacific Transcription.
+However, there are a few key dictating tips which are specific to professional dictators who outsource their transcription needs to professional transcription companies, such as Pacific Transcription.

 Top Tip #1: You don’t need to spell medical terminology, sector-specific or technical words